Afro–Latin Americans: Guadeloupe

 The population of Guadeloupe, an overseas region of France, is 405,739 (1 January 2013 est.); 80% of the population has African and African-white-Indian mixture which emphasizes its diversity.
 Their West African ancestors were imported from the Bight of Biafra, West Central Africa and the Guinean Coast for sugar cane plantation labor during the 17th and 18th centuries.

 Antillean Creole, which is a French-based creole, is the local language widely spoken among the natives of the island and even the immigrants who have been living on the island for a couple of years.
 French, the official language, is still the most common language used and heard on the island.
 Used during more intimate/friendly conversations, Guadeloupean people switch to French, which is their first and native language, when in public.

 Haiti

 The population of Haiti is 9.9 million, of which 80% are of African descent while 15-20% is mulatto and white.
 Slavery in Haiti was established by the Spanish and French colonialists.
-Many Haitians are descendants of Taino or Caribs who cohabited with the African descendant population.
+Many Haitians are descendants of Indigenous peoples who cohabited with the African descendant population.

-Haiti is an Afro-Latin nation with strong African contributions to the culture as well as its language, music and religion with a fusion of French and Taino, with a sizable degree of Spaniard; all relate and are not limited to its food, art, music, folk religion and other customs.
+Haiti is an Afro-Latin nation with strong African contributions to the culture as well as its language, music and religion with a fusion of French and Indigenous, with a sizable degree of Spaniard; all relate and are not limited to its food, art, music, folk religion and other customs.
 Arab customs are also present in their society today.